Church And Religious Ministry Attorneys

 We can work with your church discreetly in order to help you draft and implement an ethically and legally responsible sexual abuse policy.
 If your church already has such a policy in place, we can review your policy to ensure that your church and its members are protected and made fully aware of your church’s stance on sexual abuse and your church’s reporting procedure.
 And, if allegations against your church or church leaders have already been made, we can help your church resolve the matter through Alternative Dispute Resolution or civil litigation.

-For more information on how we put our more than 35 years of legal experience to work for you, contact our church law attorneys online or call us toll free at 866-896-7682 to schedule an initial consultation to discuss your situation.
+For more information on how we put our more than 40+ years of legal experience to work for you, contact our church law attorneys online or call us at toll-free 866-896-7682 or 703-873-7349 to schedule an initial consultation to discuss your situation.
 Discover for yourself how we earned our reputation for legal excellence and our track record of success.

 With offices in Virginia, the law firm of Gammon & Grange, P.C., represents clients nationwide.